 Puerto Rico’s tortured past eventually makes its way into the mix with the inclusion of tourism videos from the 1950s, a brilliantly image-conscious recall of the last time political unrest gave way to complete societal upheaval and despite some lamenting the short memory of Puerto Ricans as a necessity to move forward in a country that has experienced so much pain, the many articulate citizens who Aldarondo interviews are well-aware how history could repeat itself, with a farmer in Orocovis recounting how the masses were driven towards the city after having a greater measure of control over their fate in countryside, encouraging them to become reliant on urban amenities, and a New Yorker who longs to return to his native Puerto Rico explaining how the nation’s debt – already at $72 billion before Maria hit – was used by politicians as cover to cut essential social services, further crippling the lower classes.

 Such strong words are accompanied by equally potent imagery from cinematographer Pablo Alvarez-Mesa, who can capture the many dichotomies of Puerto Rico in individual frames, from its cultural richness and extreme poverty to the wounds that will never go away and the flimsy bandages that are applied by those in power so that people are quick to move on.
 “Landfall” gives pause, not only in laying out in staggering fashion how savvy the vultures that prey upon Puerto Rico are in looking to take advantage of what fragile infrastructure is left, but in its arrestingly beautiful evocation of the hope that remains to change the country for the better, even if it comes from those with fewer resources to do so.
 In Aldarondo’s extraordinary film, a crisis can bring out the worst in people, but also the best.

-“Landfall” will be coming to POV summer of 2021.
+“Landfall” will be available to stream through DOC NYC from November 11th through 19th.
+It will be coming to POV summer of 2021.